 They also have different side effects.
 People can have pain or swelling at the injection site after getting their Jynneos shots, and the most common side effects are fatigue, headache, and muscle pain.
 ACAM2000 also can cause pain and swelling at the injection site, but it's also associated with more serious (but rare) side effects like myocarditis and pericarditis, aka inflammation of the heart or heart lining.

 But the biggest difference comes down to who can take which vaccine.
-If you have seen warnings about not getting a specific vaccine if you have psoriasis or eczema, ACAM2000 is the one that people are referring to, says Peter Lio, MD, FAAD, clinical assistant professor of dermatology and pediatrics at Northwestern University Feinberg School of Medicine.
+If you have seen warnings about not getting a specific vaccine if you have psoriasis or eczema, ACAM2000 is the one that people are referring to, says Peter Lio, MD, FAAD, clinical assistant professor of dermatology and pediatrics at Northwestern University Feinberg School of Medicine and Gladskin advisor.
 That’s because the live, replicating virus in ACAM2000—while generally safe for most people—could harm people who have compromised immune systems (say, having cancer or HIV), are pregnant, or have inflammatory skin conditions like eczema.
 (Jynneos is generally considered safer for these populations.)

 However, don’t bother getting too caught up in the nitty-gritty of these vaccine differences.
 Why?
 Jynneos is the only one that is approved specifically by the FDA to fight monkeypox.
 (ACAM2000 can be used for monkeypox due to a specific FDA protocol that requires patients to fill out informed consent paperwork.)
 The current vaccine being distributed in cities like New York, San Francisco, and Chicago is the Jynneos vaccine, Dr. Yancey explains.
 It’s also safer to distribute to people with compromised immune systems (critical, given that 41 percent of confirmed global monkeypox cases are in people who also have HIV).
 Dr. Lio assures that Jynneos is safe for people with skin conditions, and that monkeypox poses a much more serious risk to folks with these conditions than the most recent vaccine.